podiceps (foot) nigricollis (from niger, black, and collum, neck)

 Evanston, Illinois — Northwestern University — Lake Michigan

-I heard about the Eared Grebe on the Audubon hotline and dragged Larry and Dave out after work to look for it.
-Northwestern University has constructed a campus on landfill that extends out 200 yards or so for about half a mile along the shore of Lake Michigan.
+I heard about the Eared Grebe on the Audubon hotline and dragged my friends out after work to look for it.
+Northwestern University has constructed a campus on landfill that extends 200 yards or so into Lake Michigan for about half a mile along the shore.
 A twisting lagoon separates the landfill from the buildings.